UW-ISC/hrp-portal/wp-content/plugins/gtranslate/readme.txt

 * Initial version for WordPress

 == Upgrade Notice ==
+= 3.0.1 =
+Ground up rebuild with major changes and performance upgrades, new widget look.
+If you are updating from older versions make sure to reconfigure.

 = 2.8.9 =
 Major changes, new flags added, optimized for HTTP/2 (SPDY).